MUSTLaboratory/MLFlyOverMenu/README.md

 ## About

 A simple flyover menu, which covers your view controller's content.
-It has configurable transitions and fully supports initialization from Xcode without a line of code.
+It has configurable transitions and fully supports initialization from the Xcode Interface Builder without a line of code.

 ## Demo
 ![mlflyover_demo.gif](https://bitbucket.org/repo/orne5A/images/3618477360-mlflyover_demo.gif)